aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/organization/README.md

 Use the following AWS Command Line Interface (AWS CLI) command to create an association.
 Update the highlighted parameters and then run this command in the management or root account of your organization.

   - **AutomationAssumeRole**: Specify your management account ID for the AutomationAssumeRole ARN.
-    - DeploymentTargets: Enter the organizational unit IDs (for example, ou-abcd-1qwert43), AWS account IDs, or a combination of both.
+  - **DeploymentTargets**: Enter the organizational unit IDs (for example, ou-abcd-1qwert43), AWS account IDs, or a combination of both.
-    - TargetRegions: Specify all of the AWS Regions (for example, us-east-1) where your Oracle databases are running.
+  - **TargetRegions**: Specify all of the AWS Regions (for example, us-east-1) where your Oracle databases are running.
-    - MaxConcurrency and MaxErrors: Specify these values based on the number of accounts and error thresholds described in [StartAutomationExecution](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_StartAutomationExecution.html#systemsmanager-StartAutomationExecution-request-MaxConcurrency) in the Systems Manager API Reference.
+  - **MaxConcurrency** and **MaxErrors**: Specify these values based on the number of accounts and error thresholds described in [StartAutomationExecution](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_StartAutomationExecution.html#systemsmanager-StartAutomationExecution-request-MaxConcurrency) in the Systems Manager API Reference.

 ```
 aws ssm create-association \